prometheus-net/prometheus-net/README.md

 ```

 The default buckets are intended to cover a typical web/rpc request from milliseconds to seconds.
-They can be overridden by passing `buckets` argument to `Histogram`.
+They can be overridden passing in the `buckets` argument.

 ### Labels